microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 #### Pipeline Query Views

-To create a view that can retrieve, aggregate or transform data from the Microshare® data lake using the MongoDB aggregation query language, select the tab "Pipeline Query".
+To create a view that can retrieve, aggregate or transform data from the Microshare data lake using the MongoDB aggregation query language, select the tab "Pipeline Query".

 {% include image.html url="/assets/img/composer-fact-create-query1.jpg" description="View Create Query" %}